ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-the-blockchain.md

 It holds all of the information that is important to know when you want to see what the current state of your node is. **Do not trust the database, trust the in-memory data it exposes as it's updated in real-time.**

-## Interacting with the state of the blockchain
+## Interacting With the State of the Blockchain

 ```ts
 import { app } from "@arkecosystem/core-container";